-Outcomes: Implementing the Initial Sites Reservoir Fill Plan will allow the Authority to fill the reservoir safely.
+Outcomes: Implementing the Initial Sites Reservoir Fill Plan will allow the Authority to fill the reservoir safely and in accordance with DSOD standards.

 Content: The Initial Sites Reservoir Fill Plan will describe:

 - Initial filling rates and hold points. - Visual monitoring and inspection paths and frequency. - Instrumentation monitoring frequency, initial thresholds and actions. - Roles and responsibilities.